 She ran past me, going to wherever she needed to go.
 I watched her go until she vanished from my sight.
 For some reason, though, her words would not vanish from my thoughts.
 Some thing about them made me think.
 I had never spent too much time pondering the world around me, but the idea of the relationship of the Three Virtues and our own lives intrigued me.
 This would be the catalyst for the series of events that led me to becoming a Ko-Matoran scholar.
 I never saw the Matoran again after that conversation, and I never found out her name.
 It was like she had come into my life for the sole purpose of inspiring me to do something more with it, like she was a gift from Mata Nui.
 It’s a gift that I am thankful for.

 I did not suddenly become dedicated to studying prophecies and pondering the questions of life, of course.
 The change happened gradually.
 As I continued running errands, I began to slowly become more and more aware of the sound and life that surrounded me.
 I had heard all the sounds of the different Metru before, of course, and seen the life that thrived in each; it was now, though, that I began to truly appreciate them.
 I got into the habit of carrying tablets around with me, taking down notes of what I saw in each district I visited and carving complex diagrams of how the different processes that Metru Nui depended on worked.
-I began to realize how reliant all the districts were on each other; if even one ceased to exist, the whole city would be affected drastically.
-This realization amazed me, and helped me gain a new understanding of life.
+I began to realize how reliant all the districts were on each other; if even one ceased to exist, the whole city would cease to function properly.
+This realization amazed me, and gave me a new perspective on life itself.

 Along with all of my other activities, I began to take special pleasure in observing Rahi.
 Each of Metru Nui’s districts had their own share of radically different and fascinating creatures.
 There was the Dermis turtle of Ga-Metru, with its uncanny ability of predicting bad weather, and the Nui-Jaga of Po-Metru, with its dangerous stinger, and the Furnace Salamander of Ta-Metru; and much, much more.
 I soon had an archive of studies concerning Rahi and Metru Nui’s workings, knowledge that would help me a great deal later on in my life.
 As I began to think of the Three Virtues more and more, I became especially interested in Destiny.
 This, along with my newfound thirst for knowledge, naturally led me to consider, for the first time in my life, becoming a Ko-Matoran scholar.